 - Temporary wall or floor openings

 The following list provides guidelines for using barriers and guards:

 - When possible, reroute pedestrian and vehicular traffic to completely avoid a construction site.

 - Construction sites must be marked/guarded as appropriate to protect workers and the public.
 Barrier fencing is required for activities that would be dangerous to the public whenever potentially hazardous activities occur in a readily accessible area.
 Circumstances such as location, ready access by students, or access by young children will vary from work site to the next, thus requiring varying levels of protection.
 Marking/guarding requirements must be determined beforehand and included in project specifications.
-Consult the Safety and Environmental Health Office as necessary to ensure adequate guarding is planned.
+Consult the Office of Safety as necessary to ensure adequate guarding is planned.

 - Guard any permanent ground opening into which a person could fall with a guardrail, load-bearing cover, or other physical barrier.